florian/florian.github.io/_drafts/tensorflow.md

 Similarly to how we can go from scalars to vectors, and from vectors to matrices, we can create differently structured data by adding more dimensions.
 This, for example, allows us to represent RGB images.
 If there are three channels (red, green, blue) and the image has a width of `w` and a height of `h`, then we want to store the image as a `w × h × 3` tensor.
-It is similar to a `w × h` matrix, except that each pixel has three values associated with it.
+This is similar to a `w × h` matrix, except that each pixel has three values associated with it.

 Conceptually, tensors are nearly equivalent to NumPy's `np.array` function.
 This is really just a helper function for creating `np.ndarray`s, which are *n*-dimensional arrays.
-Even though the term tensor is not as used much in NumPy documents, NumPy users will already be familiar with the idea of tensors.
+Even though the term tensor is not used as much in NumPy documents, NumPy users will already be familiar with the idea of tensors.

 To understand the terminology used around tensors in ML, it is useful to know the following two terms:
 - The *shape* of a tensor is an array detailing the number of values in each dimension.
 In the case of the image described above, the shape would be `[w, h, 3]`